-Maternity / Paternity Leave shall be handled in accordance with the city's sick leave and family medical leave policies.
+Maternity / Paternity Leave shall be handled in accordance with the city's sick leave, family medical leave, and the Pregnant Workers Fairness Act policies.
 Pregnancy, if problematic, may qualify as a serious health condition under FMLA guidelines, and the birth of a child also qualifies for FMLA as outlined in Section 6.5.
+Further, if an employee or job applicant needs a reasonable accommodation for a known limitation related to pregnancy, childbirth, or related medical conditions, then such accommodation may be given pursuant to the PWFA as outlined in Section 6.19.

 Any employee requesting leave under this provision shall present a doctor's statement concerning the length of time the employee should reasonably be allowed to work considering her condition, any limitations imposed by the individual's case, and the time needed for recovery by the employee.
-This doctor's statement is to be presented to the department head as far in advance as possible of the anticipated date of delivery.
+This doctor's statement is to be presented to the Human Resources department as far in advance as possible of the anticipated date of delivery.

-Leave shall commence at a time prior to delivery as agreed upon by the employee and their department head, except in the case of an emergency.
-While a leave of absence without pay may be granted as outlined in Section 6.17 for a predetermined time to allow for pre-natal necessities and post-natal child care, sick leave may be granted only for such time as the employee is medically unable to complete the duties of her position, as determined by her doctor.
+Leave shall commence at a time prior to delivery as agreed upon by the employee and their Supervisor, except in the case of an emergency.
+While a leave of absence without pay may be granted as outlined in Section 6.17 for a predetermined time to allow for pre-natal necessities and post-natal childcare, sick leave may be granted only for such time as the employee is medically unable to complete the duties of her position, as determined by her doctor.